Boucher-David/shareState/README.md

 ## Updating an Object within state

-Take the following example of state
+Take the following example of state:

 ```
 this.state = {